-The law stipulates a minimum working age of 16 years, although in some circumstances children under 16 are eligible for employment with restrictions.
+The law stipulates a minimum working age of 16 years although work prohibitions do not apply to family businesses and in some circumstances children under 16 are eligible for employment with restrictions, such as working only during nonschool hours and only working a certain number of hours.
 Persons under 18 may not work past 10 p.m., except in certain sectors, and in some cases must have a medical clearance to obtain employment.
 No list of hazardous work existed for the protection of those under 18.
+Laws contain definitions that collectively constitute the worst forms of child labor, but specific details are not provided in any single statute.